Wen777/Wen777.github.io/source/_posts/thrift-and-golang.md

 #### IDEA:

-Following is a simple example.
+The following is a simple example which shows the architecture.
 We are going to create a command line tool and a Thrift daemon server.
 To do some simple computing on the daemon server, we will use cmd to send the task to the daemon server by RPC.

 ```text